gabetucker2/gostack/README.md

     {"Key A" : 40, "Bad Key" : "Bad Value", "Key A" : "Hello", 2.5 : 40, "Michael Keaton" : 520}
  searchKeys := []interface{} {"Key A", 2.5, "Michael Keaton"}
  pairsToInsert := map[interface{}]interface{} {"I" : "Am new", "To" : "This set"}

- // TODO: rewrite for loops as not to clone

  // TASK A
  var taskA []interface{}